“…Ruthie, I have tried to forget the past and this book for many years.” “Please remember for me Daddy,” I begged…

 The Tattered Prayer Book is a gentle introduction to the Holocaust for children ages 6-10.
-Ruthie discovers a secret about her father, while looking through a box of mementos from the ‘old country.’
+Ruthie discovers a secret about her father, while looking through a box of mementos from the “old country.”
 As her father tells his surprising story, Ruthie learns a piece of her father’s story, a slice of Jewish history and the circumstances under which the family fled Nazi Germany.
-A burnt prayer book taken in secret from a destroyed synagogue after Kristallnacht offers solace to her father as a young boy, at the most difficult time in his life.
-Once safely settled in America, he tries to bury the prayer book along with his painful past.
-Many years later, sharing the story with Ruthie, allows father to heal and daughter to grow.
+Sharing the story with Ruthie, allows father to heal and daughter to grow.

 7 x 10 hard cover, 32 page illustrated

 Follett Educational Services